otas01/portfolio-website/README.md

 # portfolio-website
-I have just begun the journey to becoming a web developer and this is my first real life project.
-The project is for my porftolio website
+This project is for my first milestone project with The Learning People.
+It is a portfolio website.
+# Technologies used
+  - HTML
+  - CSS
+  - Bootstrap 5